-- In the view of the staff member does the adult at risk have the capacity to understand the concerns and that they may have been abused. - What has been shared with the adult at risk about the concerns and what response have they made. - If the adult at risk has capacity to understand the involvement of other agencies what have they said about this. - Date and time they are making the record. - Date and time the incident occurred (if this is known). - What was observed, heard or noted that led to the concern being raised providing an accurate account. - Source of information (if the concern was not directly observed i.e. a parent informs a member of staff that he/ she has seen abuse indicators). - Behavioural observations (noting that this is one of the most likely ways in which a member of staff is likely to note concerns). - If an adult at risk has made an allegation, then there should be written documentation stating the facts based on exactly what the adult said. - Which senior manager within BeyondAutism has been reported to (in line with these procedures) and what initial actions were agreed. - This record must be signed and time/dated by the person making the recording and the designated person in the school or college or recorded using their own assigned CPOMS log in concerns to the local authority.
+• In the view of the staff member does the adult at risk have the capacity to understand the concerns and that they may have been abused.

+- What has been shared with the adult at risk about the concerns and what response have they made. - If the adult at risk has capacity to understand the involvement of other agencies what have they said about this. - Date and time they are making the record. - Date and time the incident occurred (if this is known). - What was observed, heard or noted that led to the concern being raised providing an accurate account. - Source of information (if the concern was not directly observed i.e. a parent informs a member of staff that he/ she has seen abuse indicators). - Behavioural observations (noting that this is one of the most likely ways in which a member of staff is likely to note concerns). - If an adult at risk has made an allegation, then there should be written documentation stating the facts based on exactly what the adult said. - Which senior manager within BeyondAutism has been reported to (in line with these procedures) and what initial actions were agreed. - This record will be automatically signed and time/dated by the person making the recording and the designated person in the school/Post-19 or recorded using their own assigned CPOMS log in.

+When reporting a concern to the local authority, the Designated Adult Safeguarding Lead in conjunction with the service's DSL's and External Safeguarding team will inform the local authority that a written record of the concern is available and will e-mail details of the concerns to the local authority.
 Any details in relation to the adult concerned must be communicated in a secure way in line with our Data Protection Policy.

-When reporting a concern to the local authority, the Alerting Manager (Safeguarding Adults Lead), in conjunction with the schools DSL's and External Safeguarding team will inform the local authority that a written record of the concern is available and will e-mail details of the